matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 - Get some test tokens from the faucet, or deposit some from Ethereum's Görli testnet.
 - Make some transfers.

 The Portal is the central entry point into the zkSync 2.0 ecosystem for users and developers alike.
-It contains links to all relevant resources, such as block explorer or the catalog of featured dapps.
+It contains links to all relevant resources, such as [block explorer](https://explorer.zksync.io) or the catalog of featured dApps.

 ## Do I need experience with zkSync 1.x?

-Some experience with zkSync 1.x would be helpful to understand some core concepts, e.g. how finality works.
+Some experience with zkSync 1. x would be helpful to understand some core concepts, e.g. how finality works.
 From all other aspects, zkSync 2.0 and zkSync 1.x are very different systems, and experience with the latter is not needed to build on zkSync 2.0.

 ## What do I need to start building?